Cannon-Thurston Maps for Kleinian Groups: Split Geometry

 A model manifold $M$ all of whose ends are equipped with a collection of exiting split surfaces satisfying the conclusions of Theorem \ref{wsplit} is said to be equipped with a {\bf weak split geometry} structure.

-Pairs of split surfaces satisfying Alternative (1) of Theorem \ref{wsplit} will be called an $l$-thin pair of split surfaces (or simply a thin pair if $l$ is understood).
+As mentioned in Definition \ref{thin}, pairs of split surfaces satisfying Alternative (1) of Theorem \ref{wsplit} will be called an $l$-thin pair of split surfaces (or simply a thin pair if $l$ is understood).
 Similarly, pairs of split surfaces satisfying Alternative (2) of Theorem \ref{wsplit} will be called an $l$-thick pair (or simply a thick pair) of split surfaces.

 \begin{defn} Let $(\Sigma_i^s, \Sigma_{i+1}^s)$ be a thick pair of split surfaces in $ M$.
 The closure of the bounded component of $M \setminus (\Sigma_i^s \cup \Sigma_{i+1}^s)$ between $\Sigma_i^s, \Sigma_{i+1}^s$ will be called a thick block.\end{defn}